Shopify/js-buy-sdk/guide/index.md

 ### Updating cart items

-You can update the quantity of items in the cart with the `updateLineItem` method, which accepts a variant ID and a quantity.
+You can update the quantity of items in the cart with the `updateLineItem` method, which accepts a cart item ID and a quantity.
 To decrement the quantity of an item, pass a negative number.
 Remove an item with the `removeLineItem` method.

 ```js